How to Appeal a CHC Decision: The Complete Family Guide (2026)

 For families holding a decision letter, the practical question is no longer "did the system get it right?" — it is "what do we do in the next six months?".
 Knowing how to appeal a CHC decision matters more than ever: the 2022 National Framework sets out a two-stage statutory route with a 6-month time limit on each stage, and how a family uses that window decides whether the refusal sticks or is reversed.

 This guide walks through every stage of a CHC appeal in 2026 — local resolution with the ICB, escalation to the Independent Review Panel administered by NHS England, and the final route to the Parliamentary and Health Service Ombudsman.
 It sets out the evidence rules, the time limits, and the decision points families need to make along the way.
 For the bigger picture on the funding itself, see our continuing healthcare funding family guide; for why eligibility has fallen so sharply, see our analysis of ICB CHC eligibility cuts.
+For the whole journey from first application to outcome, see the full NHS CHC pathway guide.

 Reviewed by legal professionals and social care professionals.